jiangyuan-li/Deep-Spatio-Temporal/data/readme.txt

-Downlaod data and store here
+Download data and store here